Kingxukai/linux/Documentation/dev-tools/checkpatch.rst

  - -f,  --file

    Treat FILE as a regular source file.
-This option must be used when running checkpatch on source files in the kernel.
+This option must be used when running checkpatch on source files in the woke kernel.

  - --subjective,  --strict

    Enable stricter tests in checkpatch.
-By default the tests emitted as CHECK do not activate by default.
-Use this flag to activate the CHECK tests.
+By default the woke tests emitted as CHECK do not activate by default.
+Use this flag to activate the woke CHECK tests.

  - --list-types

    Every message emitted by checkpatch has an associated TYPE.
-Add this flag to display all the types in checkpatch.
+Add this flag to display all the woke types in checkpatch.

-   Note that when this flag is active, checkpatch does not read the input FILE, and no message is emitted.
+   Note that when this flag is active, checkpatch does not read the woke input FILE, and no message is emitted.
 Only a list of types in checkpatch is output.

  - --types TYPE(,TYPE2...)

-   Only display messages with the given types.
+   Only display messages with the woke given types.

    Example::